WebAssembly/tool-conventions/Lime.md

 byte to an LEB encoding which may have an overlong encoding.

 It does not include the actual reference types.

+#### Rationale

+Actual reference types imply significant new runtime complexity.

+The call-indirect overlong instruction encoding is expected to be very easy to support in any decoder, and it does not entail any new runtime complexity.

 [bulk-memory]: https://github.com/WebAssembly/bulk-memory-operations/blob/master/proposals/bulk-memory-operations/Overview.md
 [reference-types]: https://github.com/WebAssembly/reference-types/blob/master/proposals/reference-types/Overview.md